-Adams County strives to involve citizens, public agencies, and other impacted parties in the process of setting priorities for the use of CDBG, HOME, and NSP and identifying community needs.
-Since the national objectives of the grant are to benefit low- and moderate-income persons, prevent or eliminate slums or blight, or meet an urgent community need, emphasis is placed on involving low and moderate income people, particularly those living in the areas where funds are proposed to be used.
-The County also encourages participation from organizations that provide services to residents, especially those focused on the needs of the homeless, people with disabilities, veterans, the frail elderly, and youth.
-The County invites any interested parties to attend community meetings, and makes available the CON, AAP, CAPER and any Substantial Amendment to these plans before the County submits these documents to HUD.
+Adams County strives to involve citizens, public agencies, and other impacted parties in the process of setting priorities for the use of CDBG, HOME, ESG and NSP and identifying community needs.
+Since the national objectives of the grant are to benefit low and moderate income persons, prevent or eliminate slums or blight, or meet an urgent community need, emphasis is placed on involving low and moderate income people, particularly those living in the areas where funds are proposed to be used.
+Also, the County encourages participation from organizations that provide services to residents, especially those focused on the needs of the homeless, people with disabilities, veterans, the frail elderly, and youth.
+However, the County invites any interested parties to attend community meetings, and makes available the CON, AAP, CAPER and any Substantial Amendment to these plans before the County submits these documents to HUD.